 If you had a DigiByte wallet on your phone, you could scan this code and send me some DigiByte.
 You would scan the code, type in the amount you wanted to send me, click send, a miner would add that notation to the blockchain (it’s basically instant), and the transaction is done (you can then find it on the blockchain by looking it up).
 In one sense, the cryptocurrency system is very simple and direct (and addicting in its simplicity and directness).

 Now, here’s something interesting to note.
 The transaction is public.
 All of the addresses on the blockchain (the ledger) are visible to anyone.
 At any given point in time, you could look up that address that I gave you above and see if I have any DigiByte on the ledger.
 Normally, you wouldn’t know that the address is mine because these addresses are just a bunch of numbers on the blockchain, but I’m telling you it’s mine, so now you know.
 Try it out here.
+Copy my address above, and paste it into the search function.
 The result should produce nothing because I don’t have any DigiByte under that address (unless some joker sends me some, and then you’d see that).

 So, how do I keep someone from claiming that the above address belongs to them and all the “coins” notated under that address are theirs?
 How do I keep people from stealing my “coins?”
 This is where private keys come in.